-To give you an example: Just say your loan balance (amount you owe us) was $400,000 and you had $40,000 in your redraw offset account.
+To give you an example: Say for example your loan balance (amount you owe us) was $400,000 and you had $40,000 in your offset.
 Instead of calculating interest on a home loan balance of $400,000, we’d only calculate it on a balance of $360,000 ($400,000 - $40,000).
 So you’d pay less interest.

-Also it’s important to note that our redraw offset facility is 100% offset.
+Also it’s important to note that our offset sub-account is 100% offset.
 That means we take into account all of your money in your redraw offset facility when we calculate your benefit.
 Not all lenders do this, some might only take a smaller percentage into the calculation.
 It is important that you consider the loss of credit interest on your money, and the percentage being offset, when looking at a loan with this facility.